Wrangler JL Rubicon – Build Log

 James Baroud Evasion RTT on a Stockman Pod

-However, for certain reasons, I’ve now decided to mount a RTT to the top of my Stockman Pod Extreme.
-Mounting the RTT on the trailer removes all of the above mentioned disadvantages, but keeps all the RTT advantages.
+However, I’ve now decided to mount a RTT to the top of my Stockman Pod Extreme.
+Essentially because mounting the RTT on the trailer removes all of the above mentioned disadvantages, but keeps all the RTT advantages.

 I’ve chosen to use a James Baroud Evasion M Evo, based on good reviews and inspecting the options available at retailers around Melbourne.
 I purchased my RTT from Outback HQ, and I’m very happy with their customer service.